Arthrimus/SVS_Firmware_Repository/beta.md

 <h1 align="center" style="margin-top: 0px;">SVS Control Module Firmware BETA Versions</h1>

 ### Warning!
 These are BETA firmwares.
 You may experience unexpected results.
-You can revert to STABLE firmware versions at any time.</h3>
+You can revert to STABLE firmware versions at any time.

 ### [For STABLE firmware versions click here](index.md)